 Don’t worry, The Tummy Team can help you heal your Diastasis AND meet your athletic goals!

 The Tummy Team works with athletes at every level from stay-at-home moms to Olympic level athletes.
 We want you to be active and strong and live your best life, including the fitness and sports you love.
 We can give you the tools to make wise decisions in your athletic pursuit, whatever that may be.
 But that often begins with setting the foundation.

-Our rehab process does ask you to pause your fitness pursuits temporarily (we promise, it’s not that long) to help you lay this new foundation.
-Once you have that foundational core strength and your body is not chronically compensating for weakness, we can help you get back into fitness and sports that you love.
+Our rehab process does ask you to pause or modify your fitness pursuits temporarily (we promise, it’s not that long) to help you lay this new foundation.
+Once you have that foundational core strength and your body is not chronically compensating for weakness or muscle imbalance, we can help you get back into fitness and sports that you love.
 Your goals are ultimately our goals.